danno-89/Skittles-Website/blueprint.md

-# Blueprint
+# SSC Fixtures & Results Blueprint

-## Overview
+## Project Overview

-This document outlines the structure, features, and implementation details of the Snooker Club Website.
-The website is a comprehensive platform for managing and viewing snooker league information, including fixtures, results, league tables, and player statistics.
-It also includes user authentication and profile management features.
+This project is a web application for managing and displaying snooker league information, including fixtures, results, league tables, and player statistics.
+It is built using HTML, CSS, and JavaScript, with Firebase as the backend for data storage and authentication.

-## Project Structure

-The project is a web application built using HTML, CSS, and JavaScript, with Firebase for backend services.

--   **`public/`**: The root directory for all static assets and web pages.
-    -   **`index.html`**: The main landing page.
-    -   **`*.html`**: Various pages for different features (e.g., `profile.html`, `fixtures_results.html`).
-    -   **`*.css`**: Stylesheets for different pages.
-    -   **`*.js`**: JavaScript files for application logic.
-    -   **`firebase.config.js`**: Firebase configuration.
--   **`functions/`**: Cloud Functions for Firebase.
--   **`firestore.rules`**: Security rules for Firestore.
--   **`database.rules.json`**: Security rules for the Realtime Database.
--   **`storage.rules`**: Security rules for Cloud Storage.

-## Implemented Features
+## Implemented Features & Design

-### User Authentication

--   **Login/Register:** Users can register and log in using email/password or their Google account.
--   **Profile Management:** Logged-in users can view and update their profile information.
--   **Account Linking:** Users can link their authenticated account with their player data in the system.
--   **Session Management:** The application maintains user sessions and protected routes.

-### Main Application Features
+### Core Features

+*   **Fixtures & Results:** Displays a list of all matches, filterable by season, team, and competition.
+Results are updated in real-time.
--   **League Tables:** View the current league standings.
+*   **League Tables:** Shows the current standings for each division, with points, wins, losses, and other relevant statistics.
--   **Fixtures & Results:** See upcoming matches and the results of past matches.
--   **Player Statistics:** View detailed statistics for each player.
+*   **Player Statistics:** Provides detailed statistics for each player, including win/loss record, high breaks, and other performance metrics.
--   **Committee Information:** A page dedicated to the club's committee members.
--   **Hall of Fame:** A page showcasing past champions and notable players.
--   **Rules & Regulations:** A page outlining the rules of the league.
--   **Calendar:** A calendar view of matches and events.
--   **Documents:** A page for important club documents.
--   **GDPR:** A page explaining the club's GDPR policy.
+*   **User Authentication:** Allows users to register and log in to access protected features, such as submitting results or managing their profile.
+*   **Data Input:** Provides an interface for authorized users to input match results and other data.

-## Design and Styling
+### Design

--   **Layout:** The website uses a consistent header, footer, and navigation across all pages.
-The main content is displayed in a central container.
--   **Styling:** The styling is defined in separate CSS files for each page, with a main `style.css` for common styles.
--   **Responsiveness:** The layout is designed to be responsive and work on different screen sizes.
+*   **Modern & Responsive:** The application is designed to be visually appealing and easy to use on both desktop and mobile devices.
--   **Branding:** The website uses the "SSC Logo.png" for branding in the header.
+*   **Intuitive Navigation:** A clear and consistent navigation menu allows users to easily find the information they are looking for.
+*   **Interactive Elements:** The use of interactive elements, such as filters and sortable tables, enhances the user experience.

-## Current State
+## Current Change: Date Format Update

-The project is in a relatively complete state, with most of the core features implemented.
-The focus is now on refining the existing features, fixing any remaining bugs, and improving the overall user experience.
+### Plan

+1.  **Update `fixtures_results.js`:** Modify the `fetchAllFixtures` function to handle Firestore timestamps for the `scheduledDate` field.
+This will involve converting the timestamps to JavaScript `Date` objects.
+2.  **Update Display Logic:** Modify the `displayMatchResults` function to use the `Date` objects directly, ensuring that the dates and times are displayed correctly.
+3.  **Test:** Verify that the fixtures and results are displayed correctly and that the filtering and sorting functionality still works as expected.